-Mariupol Mayor Says Siege Has Killed More Than 10k Civilians - NewsBreak
+Mariupol mayor says siege has killed more than 10K civilians - NewsBreak

 Austria is a member of the European Union and has backed the 27-nation bloc’s sanctions against Russia, though it so far has opposed cutting off deliveries of Russian gas.
 The country is militarily neutral and is not a member of NATO.

-In other developments, the head of the separatist rebel government in Donetsk said Ukrainian forces have lost control of the port area of Mariupol.
+In other developments, the head of the separatist rebel government in Donetsk claimed Ukrainian forces have lost control of the port area of Mariupol.

 “Regarding the port of Mariupol, it is now under our control,” Denis Pushilin, president of the Donetsk People’s Republic, told Russian state television, according to Russian news agencies.
 The claim could not immediately be confirmed.

-But those armaments could increasingly come under attack as Russia looks to shift the balance in the 6-week-old war.

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said the military used cruise missiles to destroy the four launchers Sunday on the southern outskirts of Dnipro.
+Gen. Igor Konashenkov claimed the military used cruise missiles to destroy four S-300 launchers near the central city of Dnipro on Sunday.
 He said the military also hit such systems in the Mykolaiv and Kharkiv regions.

 Questions remain about the ability of depleted and demoralized Russian forces to conquer much ground after their advance on Kyiv was repelled by determined Ukrainian defenders.